Talcott Parsons: Contacts with other scholars

 In August 1963, Parsons got a new research assistant, Victor Lidz, who would become an important collaborator and colleague.
 In 1964, Parsons flew to Heidelberg to celebrate the 100th birthday of Weber and discuss Weber's work with Habermas, Herbert Marcuse, and others.
 Parsons delivered his paper "Evaluation and Objectivity in Social Science: An Interpretation of Max Weber's Contribution".
 The meeting became mostly a clash between pro-Weberian scholars and the Frankfurt School.
 Before leaving for Germany, Parsons discussed the upcoming meeting with Reinhard Bendix and commented, "I am afraid I will be something of a Daniel in the Lion's den."
 Bendix wrote back and told Parsons that Marcuse sounded very much like Christoph Steding, a Nazi philosopher.

 Parsons conducted a persistent correspondence with noted scholar Benjamin Nelson, and they shared a common interest in the rise and the destiny of civilizations until Nelson's death in 1977.
 The two scholars also shared a common enthusiasm for the work of Weber and would generally agree on the main interpretative approach to the study of Weber.
 Nelson had participated in the Weber Centennial in Heidelberg.

-Parsons was opposed to the Vietnam War but was disturbed by what he considered the anti-intellectual tendency in the student rebellion: that serious debate was often substituted by handy slogans from communists Karl Marx, Mao Zedong and Fidel Castro.